- All products are added to your cart.

 Lake Michigan Surf Forecast

-Our surfing forecast for Lake Michigan is updated every Monday and Thursday morning by resident meteorologist, Dr. Fresh (see his bio below).
+Our surfing forecast for Lake Michigan is updated every Monday and Thursday morning by meteorologist and surfer, Dr. Fresh (see his bio below).
 New to Great Lakes wave forecasting?
-Dive in deep with our resources below.
+Dive in deep with our resources below the forecast.

 LAKE MICHIGAN SURF FORECAST

 Updated by Dr. Fresh on Monday, June 1 2020

 SURF QUALITY KEY (for daily summary below, not map above)